nicolas-svgn/gas-storage-lp/README.md

 ## Acknowledgments

+- ČEZ Group for providing the forward curve data
 - PuLP library for linear programming functionality
 - Pandas for data handling
 - Matplotlib for visualization

 ## Contact

-For questions or support, please contact your-email@example.com
+For questions or support, please contact media.svd@outlook.fr